Pressurized water reactor

 A pressurized water reactor (PWR) is a type of light-water nuclear reactor.
-PWRs constitute the large majority of the world's nuclear power plants (with notable exceptions being the UK, Japan and Canada).
-In a PWR, the primary coolant (water) is pumped under high pressure to the reactor core where it is heated by the energy released by the fission of atoms.
-The heated, high pressure water then flows to a steam generator, where it transfers its thermal energy to lower pressure water of a secondary system where steam is generated.
-The steam then drives turbines, which spin an electric generator.
-In contrast to a boiling water reactor (BWR), pressure in the primary coolant loop prevents the water from boiling within the reactor.
-All light-water reactors use ordinary water as both coolant and neutron moderator.
-Most use anywhere from two to four vertically mounted steam generators; VVER reactors use horizontal steam generators.
+PWRs constitute the large majority of the world's nuclear power plants (with notable exceptions being the UK, Japan, India and Canada).

+In a PWR, water is used both as a neutron moderator and as coolant fluid for the reactor core.
+In the core, water is heated by the energy released by the fission of atoms contained in the fuel.
+Using very high pressure (around 155 bar: 2250 psi) ensures that the water stays in a liquid state.
+The heated water then flows to a steam generator, where it transfers its thermal energy to the water of a secondary cycle kept at a lower pressure which allows it to vaporize.
+The resulting steam then drives steam turbines linked to an electric generator.
+A boiling water reactor (BWR) by contrast does not maintain such a high pressure in the primary cycle and the water thus vaporizes inside of the reactor pressure vessel before being sent to the turbine.
+Most PWR designs make use of two to six steam generators, each associated with a coolant loop.

 PWRs were originally designed to serve as nuclear marine propulsion for nuclear submarines and were used in the original design of the second commercial power plant at Shippingport Atomic Power Station.

-PWRs currently operating in the United States are considered Generation II reactors.
-Russia's VVER reactors are similar to US PWRs, but the VVER-1200 is not considered Generation II (see below).
-France operates many PWRs to generate the bulk of its electricity.
+PWRs are operated in the United States, France, Russia, China, South Korea and several other countries.
+The majority are Generation II reactors; newer Generation III designs such as the AP1000, Hualong One, EPR and APR-1400 have entered service from 2018.